-Finland and Sweden.
-The boom was characterized by overfull employment, rising consumption, and falling savings.
-The current account worsened as export performance weakened, sharply in Norway primarily as a result of falling oil prices around 1986, more slowly in Finland and Sweden.
-The national budgets turned into surplus during the peak on back of property- and capital-based taxes as well as tax revenues related to booming consumption and high nominal wage growth.
-Public consumption and public expenditures grew rapidly during the boom as well.
+The macroeconomic outcome was a strong boom, first in Norway, and later in Finland and Sweden in 1988-89, as Norway had started its financial deregulation a few years before Finland and Sweden.
+The boom was characterized by overfull employment, rising consumption and falling savings.
+The current account worsened as export performance weakened, sharply in Norway - primarily as a result of falling oil prices around 1986 - and more slowly in Finland and Sweden.
+The national budgets turned into surplus during the peak on the back of property- and capital-based taxes, as well as tax revenues related to booming consumption and high nominal wage growth.
+Public consumption and public expenditures also grew rapidly during the boom.
 Strong international expansion in the second half of the 1980s compounded the overheating of the Nordic economies, in particular in Finland and Sweden.

-At this point in time, policy-makers did not perceive the risks inherent in the process of financial integration judging from policy documents, from interviews after the crisis with policy-makers and from the memoirs of ministers of finance and central bankers.
+At this point in time, judging from policy documents, from interviews after the crisis with policy-makers and from the memoirs of ministers of finance and central bankers, the policy-makers did not recognize the risks inherent in the process of financial integration.
 Initially they were unwilling to change either monetary or fiscal policy.
 Monetary policy was confined to safeguarding the pegged exchange rate, with the exception of the devaluation of the Norwegian currency in 1986 following the decline in the price of oil (OPEC III).
 Finland made a failed attempt to dampen its boom in 1989 by revaluing the markka.

 All in all, financial deregulation was the key to the birth of the strong boom phase in all three countries.
-The deregulation was pushed through without any profound public debate.
-It was not presented as part of a larger policy program, but rather as a series of technical changes.
-There was no common knowledge of the consequences of financial integration, though a few voices warned of the dangers.19
+The deregulation was pushed through without any serious public debate.
+It was not presented as part of a larger policy programme, but rather as a series of technical changes.
+There was no common knowledge of the consequences of international financial integration, although a few voices did warn of the dangers.21

 Rising real interest rates and bust.
-The boom in the real economy was eventually halted and turned into a bust by a combination of factors.
-Real interest rates rose internationally as a result of German monetary policy turning more contractionary after German reunification, putting strong upward pressure on Nordic interest rates.
-In addition, monetary policy was rendered more restrictive by the pegging of the Finnish, Norwegian and Swedish currencies to the ecu in 1990-91.
-Previously the exchange rates had been linked to a basket of currencies.
-Finnish and Swedish domestic interest rates rose strongly above the German level when attempts were made to defend the pegged exchange rate against recurring speculative attacks in 1989-92.20 As the Finnish and Swedish currencies became overvalued because of the boom, the export sector encountered growing problems.
+The boom in the real economy was eventually halted and transformed into a bust by a combination of factors.
+Real interest rates rose internationally as a result of German monetary policy becoming more contractionary after German reunification, putting strong upward pressure on Nordic interest rates.
+In addition, monetary policy was made more restrictive by the pegging of the Finnish, Norwegian and Swedish currencies to the ecu in 1990-91.
+Previously, the exchange rates had been linked to a basket of currencies.
+Finnish and Swedish domestic interest rates rose strongly above those of Germany when attempts were made to defend the pegged exchange rate against recurring speculative attacks in 1989-92.22 As the Finnish and Swedish currencies became overvalued because of the boom, the export sector encountered growing problems.
 For Finland, the collapse of trade with the Soviet Union contributed to domestic imbalances.